ci-compass/cicf/week08-cloud-computing/README.md

 Press `y` when prompted.

-Once Docker has been installed, add yourself to `docker` group:
+Once Docker has been installed, add yourself to the `docker` group:

 ```
 $ sudo usermod -a -G docker $USER